 - Construction quality

-FEMA determined that they needed to get three functional groups of teams out to the field quickly.
+Atkins determined that they needed to get three functional groups of teams out to the field quickly.
 The first team used a geographic information system (GIS) to find the locations of damaged structures.
 The second team collected the information on the structures, and the third team built the analytics model in Alteryx.

 Describe your working solution